SJWHarwood/SJWHarwood/README.md

 - 💬 Ask me about ...
 Ruby on Rails or anything cricket related
 - 📫 How to reach me: ...
 My email - sjwharwood@outlook.com - Thank you.
 - ⚡ Fun fact: ...
 I play cricket!
 - ps.
-I'm looking for any projects to collaborate on - please get intouch via my email.
+I'm looking for any projects to collaborate on - please get intouch via my email